 - While your donuts sit, add your powdered sugar to a bowl and slowly stir in 1/3 cup unsweetened almond milk.
 Add little bits at a time until you get the desired consistency.

 - Dip your donuts into the glaze top down and give them a good spin.
 Put them on a cooling rack to allow the glaze to run down the sides.
 If you have extra glaze at the end, feel free to spoon it over the donuts or use as a dip!

-- Let the glaze harden for about 10 minutes and enjoy!
+- Let the glaze harden for about 10 minutes (you can speed the process in the fridge) and enjoy!

 Amount Per Serving Calories 185Total Fat 4.5gCarbohydrates 15gFiber 3.5gSugar 4gProtein 20.5g

 Join The Stack Pack below to get my recipes a day before they’re released, along with other special announcements and exclusive giveaways!